- 25 Nov 2022

 - Select from the following options:

-- 1 Year to view articles updated one year or less ago
+- 1 Year to view articles updated in the last one year

-- 3 Months to view articles updated three months or less ago
+- 3 Months to view articles updated in the last three months

-- 30 Days to view articles updated one month or less ago
+- 30 Days to view articles updated in the last one month

-- 7 Days to view articles updated one week or less ago
+- 7 Days to view articles updated in the last one week

-- You can also filter a specific date range by clicking on Select specific dates and using the calendar to set the range
+- You can also filter a specific date range by clicking on Select specific dates and using the calendar to set the range.
+You must select a from date and a to date in the calendar.

 8. Filter by tags